top of page

 • Why pay for a guided/led ride?

 That’s a fair question.
 You may wonder why it’s better to pay for a leader to guide your ride when you can use the likes of Strava, Trailforks or a map!
 However, over the years I’ve often met riders trying to work out their precise location and the best trail to take when pressed for time or in poor weather conditions.
-With Colin leading your ride, you can relax and benefit from his local knowledge to guide you along lesser known sections of single track, create interesting loops, find out a little about the areas history and to sniff out great coffee and cake!
+With Colin leading your ride, you can relax and benefit from his local knowledge to guide you along lesser known sections of single track, create interesting loops, find out a little about the areas history and from Edinburgh to the Trossachs and beyond, sniff out great coffee and cake!

 bottom of page